busterbenson/public/Codex.md

 Or, as Nassim Nicolas Taleb calls it: [antifragility](http://www.amazon.com/Antifragile-Things-That-Gain-Disorder/dp/1400067820/).
 I like the word optionality because it seems more neutral, almost boring even, and yet it is probably one of the most simple and powerful ideas that I’ve ever encountered.
 The easiest way to describe it is the degree to which your eggs are in different baskets.

-The more baskets, and the more eggs, and the more evenly distributed those eggs are in those baskets, the greater your chances that any single event won't wipe you out of eggs entirely, and the greater your chances that one of those eggs is going to be amazing.
+The more baskets, and the more eggs, and the more evenly distributed those eggs are in those baskets, the greater my chances that any single event won't wipe me out of eggs entirely, and the greater my chances that one of those eggs is going to be amazing.
 The beauty of optionality is that it has both protective and self-strengthening qualities.
-Sticking with the metaphor, say that you have 12 eggs in 1 basket.
-If something happens to that basket, all of your eggs are doomed (low optionality).
-On the other hand, say that you have 12 eggs in 6 baskets (2 in each).
-If something happens to one of the baskets, you still have 10 eggs (higher optionality).
-Now imagine that you have 12 eggs in 12 baskets, all of the eggs are different colors, and there are monsters that prefer certain colors of eggs for breakfast.
+Sticking with the metaphor, say that I have 12 eggs in 1 basket.
+If something happens to that basket, all of my eggs are doomed (low optionality).
+On the other hand, say that I have 12 eggs in 6 baskets (2 in each).
+If something happens to one of the baskets, I still have 10 eggs (higher optionality).
+Now imagine that I have 12 eggs in 12 baskets, all of the eggs are different colors, and there are monsters that prefer certain colors of eggs for breakfast.
 As the monsters wake up every morning and have breakfast, the type of eggs that they like will become more rare.
 There will be more remaining eggs with colors that they don’t like.
 In a way, the remaining set of eggs has become stronger (less likely to be eaten) than the set was previously.
 This is how high optionality works.
 The final twist is that in order for this to really work, it has to have some level of randomness involved… because what if the monster also adapts over time and begins to prefer new colors of eggs?
 In order for the eggs to be safe from complete elimination, there should be enough variation in the colors that some eggs won’t get eaten, and those eggs will need to hatch and grow and the population of future eggs will represent eggs that are less appetizing to monster.
 Optionality is the key to natural selection and evolution.
 It’s also the key to idea generation, investment strategy, product management, and many other things.

 In practice it seems counter-intuitive to build systems with high optionality.
 We tend to build systems that converge on a single design over time (see monocultures) because they are predictable and efficient in a given environment.
 But environments change, and without the ability to predict how those changes will happen ahead of time, optionality is required even in the safest of environments.